 Mary McLeod Bethune Day Academy Public Charter School's curriculum is standards-based as required by the District of Columbia Board of Education.
-A special program focus is a half day language immersion program for primary grade students in prekindergarten through second grade.
+A special program focus is a dual language immersion program for Pre-Kindergarten through Fifth Grade.

-The purpose of education at Mary McLeod Bethune Day Academy Public Charter School is to provide students with learning experiences, which leads to academic and talent development, and an everlasting love for learning.
+The purpose of education at Mary McLeod Bethune Day Academy Public Charter School is to provide students with learning experiences, which lead to academic and talent development, and everlasting love for learning.
 MMBDA believes in preparing our students for the 21st century.
-One indicator of a twenty-first century learner is his/her ability to interact with current technology and use this technology to improve on his/her learning.
+One indicator of a twenty-first-century learner is his/her ability to interact with current technology and use this technology to improve his/her learning.
 Students use laptop computers, iPads, and calculators daily.
 For example, in music students use iPads to create musical compositions.
 Teachers are reliant upon technology in their instructional delivery.
 Classrooms have LCD projectors, SmartBoards, document cameras, and computers to plan and deliver instruction.

 MMBDA uses the co-teaching model with a 10:1 student-to-teacher ratio, which allows for intentional and targeted instruction.
 The co-planning process facilitates collaboration, sharing of ideas, reflection, and mentoring to promote creative and effective teaching.
 Co-teaching facilitates inclusion, which allows special education students in the general education setting.